-The Opel Vauxhall Finance ("OVF") sub-group provides commercial and consumer auto finance and related products.
-In the UK this activity is performed by Vauxhall Finance plc.
-On 1 November 2017 the OVF sub-group was (indirectly) acquired jointly by Peugeot SA and BNP Paribas SA.
-The OVF sub-group results are consolidated into BNP Paribas SA.
+The Opel Vauxhall Finance ("OVF") sub-group, headed by Opel Bank S.A., provides commercial and consumer auto finance and related products.
+In the UK this activity is performed by Vauxhall Finance plc ("VF plc" or "the Company").
+On 1 November 2017 Opel Bank S.A. was (indirectly) acquired jointly by Peugeot SA and BNP Paribas SA.
+The VF plc results are consolidated into BNP Paribas SA.

-The group's UK tax strategy reflects its business practices and ethos and, as part of the UK arm of the BNP Paribas SA banking group, OVF is within the scope of the Code of Practice on Taxation for Banks as regards UK taxation.
-OVF is aligned with the Code of Practice and the underlying principles and behaviours regarding UK taxation, as demonstrated in the arrangements described below:
+The Company's UK tax strategy reflects its business practices and ethos and, as part of the UK arm of the BNP Paribas SA banking group, VF plc is within the scope of the Code of Practice on Taxation for Banks as regards UK taxation.
+VF plc is aligned with the Code of Practice and the underlying principles and behaviours regarding UK taxation, as demonstrated in the arrangements described below:

 Approach to risk management and governance arrangements

-The OVF UK tax team has many years' experience in UK and international direct and indirect taxation and is responsible for much of OVF's UK taxation compliance activities.
+The VF plc UK tax team has many years experience in UK and international direct and indirect taxation and is responsible for much of the Company's UK taxation compliance activities.
 The OVF Head of Tax reports into both the OVF leadership team and Tax counterparts from its shareholder owners, to ensure alignment with the wider groups' and owners' operational and risk and control frameworks.
 Our internal processes and controls support the tax compliance and transactional tax obligations of the business providing our Board and Senior Accounting Officer with a robust framework for calculation and payment of taxes due.